jupyter/docker-stacks/examples/openshift/README.md

 ## Deploying from a Custom Image

 If you want to deploy a custom variant of the Jupyter Project docker-stacks images, you can replace the image name with that of your own.
-If the image is not stored on Docker Hub, but some other public image registry, prefix the name of the image with the image registry host details.
+If the image is not stored on Quay.io, but some other public image registry, prefix the name of the image with the image registry host details.

 If the image is in your OpenShift project, because you imported the image into OpenShift, or used the docker build strategy of OpenShift to build a derived custom image, you can use the name of the image stream for the image name, including any image tag if necessary.